ScottBurger/halo_preserver/README.md

 `halo3_get_heatmap_images("GAMERTAG")`
 By default will get all kills for all maps at maximum heatmap influence.
 The larger the influence value, the bigger the heatmap cloud is.
 Some options here:
 * **inf (default 10)** - influence from 1 to 10.
 Influnce of 1 means individual kills or deaths will show up on the heatmap.
+The default of 10 is the blobbiest of the settings.
 * **kills (default True)** - heatmap will display kills.
 Setting this to False means it shows deaths instead.
 * **individual_weapons (default False)** - this will push out heatmaps for each weapon individually.
 There are 51 items for it to iterate over for 24 maps, so be warned this step may take a while to fully pull.
 * **map_to_get (default all)** - by default will iterate over all maps to pull data, unless you enter a specific map name.
 Maps are lowercase with spaces replaced by underscores, no punctuation.
 Exact values can be found in the `heatmap_data` variable in the script.